 Most of the time, your lawyer does just that.
 But sometimes lawyers don’t do their job properly.
 They may miss an important deadline, fail to recognize an important theory or just not pay attention to your case.
 If your lawyer fails to perform competently and you lose a case, a business, or money as a result, you have a right to seek compensation for your loss from the lawyer.
 You have a right to do this regardless of whether your lawyer’s actions were willful or he or she just made a mistake.

-In order to be licensed to practice law in the first place, lawyers have to graduate from law school and pass the Bar Examination, which measures whether they have a certain minimal level knowledge of the law.
+In order to be licensed to practice law in the first place, lawyers have to graduate from law school and pass the state Bar Examination, which measures whether they have a certain minimal level knowledge of the law.
 But the practice of law is so specialized today that three years of law school can only teach the basic outlines of the law in the dozens of specialized areas.

 Sometimes lawyers accept cases in areas they are not familiar enough with.
 Sometimes, lawyers do not keep up with changes in the law.
 Sometimes lawyers take on too much work and can’t give a case the attention it deserves.
 It is easy to make a mistake handling a case, and if that mistake causes a client harm, the lawyer should be responsible.